LorenzCK/WindowsFormsAero/README.md

 For instance shield icons, cue banners, and so on.

 WindowsFormsAero was started by [Marco Minerva](https://github.com/marcominerva) in January 2007 and was initially hosted on [Codeplex](http://windowsformsaero.codeplex.com).

+The WindowsFormsAero icon has been kindly provided by&nbsp;[Enner&nbsp;Pérez](https://github.com/ennerperez).

 ## Download